cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 The default path to access Grafana, unless you have configured it otherwise in your deployment.json, is **\<baseurl>/grafana**

 {% hint style="info" %}
 The default username is **admin**.
-The default password for accessing Grafana can be found by doing a search of "adminPassword" within the following path: **cinchy.kubernetes/cluster_components/metrics/kube-prometheus-stack/values.yaml**
+The default password for accessing Grafana can be found by doing a search of `adminPassword` within the following path: **cinchy.kubernetes/cluster_components/metrics/kube-prometheus-stack/values.yaml**

 **We recommend that you change these credentials the first time you access Grafana.
 You can do so through the admin profile once logged in.**
 {% endhint %}